Structured Production Systems: Viability: A framework for further development

 The viability analysis presented here forms the foundation for a comprehensive three-stage equilibrium conception.
-Unlike existing production network models that either focus on competitive equilibria with homogeneous price mechanisms \citep{BaqaeeFarhi2020} or analyse bargaining in isolation \citep{AcemogluAzar2020}, our framework explicitly accommodates the coexistence of competitive and bilateral pricing within a unified equilibrium structure.
+Unlike existing production network models that either focus on competitive equilibria with homogeneous price mechanisms \citep{BaqaeeFarhi2020} or analyse bilateral bargaining between buyers and suppliers in isolation \citep{Alviarez2026}, our framework explicitly accommodates the coexistence of competitive and bilateral pricing within a unified equilibrium structure.

-The second paper \citep{GillesPesce-SP-2} in this sequence introduces a general equilibrium concept that combines viable price systems with market clearing in consumption good markets.
-This development faces unique challenges because the pricing of intermediate goods lack guidance through competitive markets.
+Our second paper \citep{GillesPesce-SP-2} introduces a general equilibrium concept that combines viable price systems with market clearing in consumption good markets.
+This development faces unique challenges because the pricing of intermediate goods lacks guidance through competitive markets.

-This general equilibrium concept ensures not only that consumption good markets clear at viable prices, but also that intermediate good allocations are consistent with the production requirements encoded in the structured production system.
-This involves extending classical general equilibrium theory to accommodate the hierarchical nature of production chains and the absence of markets for intermediate inputs.
-In particular, \citet{GillesPesce-SP-2} establish the existence of the general equilibrium and the two welfare theorems for economies with a completely viable structured production system.
+This particular general equilibrium concept ensures not only that consumption good markets clear at viable prices, but also that intermediate good allocations are consistent with the production requirements encoded in the production technology represented by the system.
+This involves extending classical general equilibrium theory to accommodate the nature of production chains and the absence of markets for intermediate inputs.
+In particular, \citet{GillesPesce-SP-2} establish the existence of general equilibrium and the two welfare theorems for economies with a completely viable structured production system.

-The third paper \citep{GillesPesce-SP-3} endogenises intermediate good prices through explicit bargaining mechanisms.
-We envision two complementary approaches.
-First, we will model reference groups of producers who negotiate on equal footing, leading to income equalisation within groups.
-This captures situations where producers of similar standing coordinate to establish fair trading terms.
-The key question becomes whether general equilibria exist that support such egalitarian distributions within reference groups while maintaining viability and market clearing.

-Alternatively, we develop a Nash bargaining framework where producers possess different bargaining weights reflecting their economic power.
-This approach yields specific income distributions determined by the bargaining solution, requiring us to characterise when such distributions are compatible with viability and market balance encoded in the general equilibrium.
+A third paper \citep{GillesPesce-SP-3} endogenises intermediate good price formation through explicit bargaining mechanisms.
+This is developed within the context of a structured production system that is viable as well as in general equilibrium.
+We note that endogenous intermediate good pricing requires the further specification of structured production systems as \emph{production networks}.